Tungipara Upazila

 Tungipara (টুঙ্গিপাড়া) is an upazila of Gopalganj District in Dhaka Division, Bangladesh.
-It is the birthplace of Sheikh Mujibur Rahman, the first President of Bangladesh.
+It is the birthplace of Sheikh Mujibur Rahman, the first President of Bangladesh, as well as his daughter, Sheikh Hasina, Bangladesh's longest serving prime minister.
 In 1995, it was carved out of Gopalganj Sadar Upazila to become an upazila.

 Etymology

 There is a legend that this area used to be flooded.
 Some saints who practiced Islam relocated to this area from Persia.
 They started living in this area by making canopied houses at low cost.
 Such houses are called "Tong" in Bengali hence the name of the place is Tungipara (Tungi+para).
 "Para" means neighborhood.

 Geography

 Tungipara is located at on the north-eastern bank of the Modhumoti River.
 It is the most southern upazila of Gopalganj District.
 To the north is Gopalganj Sadar, the east is Kotalipara Upazila, on the south Nazirpur Upazila in Pirojpur District and in the west is Chitalmari Upazila of Bagerhat District.
 Tungipara Upazila has 20,575 households and a total area of 128.53 km^{2}.

 The famous river Madhumati divides Tungipara from Bagerhat District.